-Telephone (679) 3311100 Ext: 113/301

-Fax: (679) 3301728 Email: jmmc@ptc.ac.fj
+For more information and bookings please contact: Mrs ArietaTirikula Telephone (679) 3311100; Ext: 114 Fax: (679) 3301728 Email: jmmc@ptc.ac.fj mission_centre@ymail.com

-College Fees Schedule: 2016
+College Fees Schedule: 2017

 Every effort has been made to ensure that the information contained in this Handbook is correct at the time of going to press.
 However, the College reserves the right to make corrections at any point.